tonyarnold/tonyarnold.github.io/_posts/2014-05-31-autoformatting-your-code.md

 I find that I often leave *Enable Format On Save* enabled once I have everything configured the way I like it.
 This means that every time I save, my files are automatically re-formatted to my liking and I don't have to think about it — nice, right?

+> I've had a few people let me know that the current build of ClangFormat-Xcode has issues formatting dictionary literals.
+This bug was fixed in Clang a week or two ago, and you can [download an updated build](http://static.tonyarnold.com/clang-format-20140601.zip) that I compiled today.
+Just place this new copy of `clang-format` in your PATH (`/usr/local/bin/clang-format` is a good spot) and then select *Edit &#8594; Clang Format &#8594; Use System ClangFormat*.

 ## Configure Clang Format

 Clang Format has a number of styles packaged with it, including the code formatting styles used by the LLVM project, Google, Chromium, Mozilla and WebKit.
 All of these projects make fairly heavy use of C++, so the way they format Objective-C can be less than ideal.
 Thankfully, Clang Format can be configured using a `.clang-format` file containing a series of configuration options.